I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 Nothing seemed to be the same - kids in casuals, kids in strange dresses?
 She looked down at her jeans and parka as she passed the grey seat section.
 These kids were mostly quiet, and apart from glancing at her, did not even speak.

-And then she reached the last section.
-The seats were all white, and only five rows were there.
+And then she reached the last section - also the smallest one.
+The seats were all white, and only six rows were there.

 Every single one, save one were watching her unblinkingly as she approached.
 No one smiled, or said anything...just stared.

 Okay...weird.
 She kinda wished her seat was in the front rows.

 The first three rows were full, with the last two only having one occupant each.
 "Umm... who is Henry Long?"

 No one spoke.
 Ria almost felt that she hadn't spoken aloud till the kid in the middle eastern clothes in the third row pointed his thumb back.
 Besides him, a girl in white watched her with unabashed curiosity.

 She nodded, feeling too shy to speak.
 Instead, she walked towards the last two rows - which were almost empty save for two kids.
 Ok, gotta be one of them...